b12io/orchestra/docs/source/features.rst

 Time Tracking
 *************

-Workers can track time spent on a task using the Timer/Timecard feature.
+Workers can track time spent on a task using the timer/timecard feature.
+We provide both a timer widget that workers can turn on to track time, and a timecard page where workers can update and manually create time entries.
-The navigation bar in the dashboard and task views has a Timer icon.
-When clicked on, a dropdown appears that allows the worker to toggle a Timer.
-The worker can also optionally add a description and specify the task they are working on.
-When the timer is stopped, a time entry is automatically created for the amount of time tracked.
-A worker can go to the Timecard page (TODO: add link?) to edit entries and manually add time entries.

 Timer
 ===========

+The navigation bar in the task dashboard and task pages has a timer icon.
+When clicked on, a dropdown appears that allows the worker to toggle a timer to track their work time.

+The worker can optionally add a description and specify the task they are working on.

+When the timer is stopped, a time entry is automatically created for the amount of time tracked.
+A worker can go to the timecard page to edit and manually add time entries.

 Timecard
 ===========

+The timecard page contains a list of time entries for the past week, grouped by date.

 Data Models
 ===========